asynx-dev/www/src/_posts/2021-03-16-wsl-offline.md

 # Conclusion

-Although using a Linux distro on Windows more *natively* is a very good experience, WSL doesn't look so solid and may become broken after an Windows update.
+Although using a Linux distro on Windows in a *native* way is a very good experience, WSL doesn't look so solid and may become broken after an Windows update.
 So if you are planning to use be ready for possible future problems.